 You will come across various steam, diesel, and fumium-powered machinery that usually needs a component or two to work.
 These present main game puzzles you must solve to progress.

 We are listening to what you have to say!
 So feel free to comment, like, share, or whatever!
 (The part with “like and share” is an actual order!)

 First of all, we apologize for such a long pause since the last post.
-The reason is simple: we’ve been hard at work striking a deal with an investor that’s right for us.
-We’re very happy with the deal we’ve got and with the guys investing in us.
+The reason is simple: we’ve been hard at work looking for funds for the full production.
+We’ve found a solution, and we’re very happy with how it worked out.
 It took some time, but it’s well worth it!

 So what is Vaporum

 Vaporum is a modern single-character grid-based dungeon crawler in a dark steampunk setting, inspired by genre classics such as Dungeon Master.
 You move and fight in real time, so apart from your skill & item builds, you will still benefit from your own mechanical skills in solving puzzles and slaying enemies.